hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 - Completed and tested configuration from [Step 3](#step-3---iterative-implementation--testing).
 - Access to Iroha 2 codebase and integration tools.
-- A pool of testers or users for field testing.
+- A pool of testers or users for field-testing.

 **Deliverables**: